How To Dial 911 From Space

 Brian Fontes, CEO of the National Emergency Number Association, tells NPR unintentional 911 calls have been an issue for decades.

-Fontes says even he's slipped up.
+Fontes says even he has slipped up.
 He accidentally phoned 911 when he was trying to dial an international number, just like Kuipers.

 "It happens," he says.
-"We're all humans, we all make mistakes."
+"We're all humans; we all make mistakes."

-Perhaps Kuiper's bigger mistake was hanging up.
+Perhaps Kuipers' bigger mistake was hanging up.
 Fontes says you should always stay on the line if you make an accidental emergency call.
 Otherwise, 911 officials might assume there's an emergency and dispatch personnel.

 Kuipers wouldn't have minded a visit.
 He jokes, "I was a little disappointed that they had not come up."